 An Indigenous maternal liaison can:

-- Support you in navigating maternal health and cultural services
+- Support Life-Givers in navigating maternal health and cultural services (e.g., Elder connections).

-- Connect you to culturally supportive community services
+- Connect Life-Givers to culturally appropriate community services.

 All clients who self-identify as Indigenous or Aboriginal can receive support from an Indigenous maternal liaison.
 This position is funded by the Surrey Hospitals Foundation.